+Thirteen species of true bugs (Order Heteroptera) were observed at the

+Programmatic Arthropod Monitoring at the Haleakalā High Altitude Observatories and Haleakalā National Park and Annual Inspection of the DKIST Facilities and Grounds, Maui, Hawai'i

+DKIST site.
+These include seven Hawaiian endemic species.

-Seven species of true bugs (Order Heteroptera) were observed at the DKIST site, all endemic to Hawai'i.
-Two species of the Hawaiian endemic seed bug genus Nysius (N. coenosulus Stål and N. communis Usinger) were common on Dubautia and pukiawe.
-A third species of this genus (N. lichenicola Kirkaldy) was uncommon in leaf litter under plants.
+Three species of the Hawaiian endemic seed bug genus Nysius were found at the DKIST site.
+Nysius coenosulus was common on Dubautia and pukiawe.
+Two other endemic species (N. lichenicola and N. palor) were infrequent in litter and on vegetation.

-The abundant Engytates hawaiiensis (Kirkaldy) feed on Dubautia.
-Hyalopeplus pelucidus Stål is known from all major Hawaiian Islands and ranges from the seashore to several thousand feet.
-Two other endemic species were infrequent at the DKIST site.
+The common Hawaiian endemic species Engytates hawaiiensis (family Miridae) was observed feeding on Dubautia and Trigonotylus hawaiiensis was found on grasses.
+Hyalopeplus pelucidus is known from all major Hawaiian Islands and ranges from the seashore to several thousand feet.

+Trigonotylus hawaiiensis was found on grasses at the DKIST site.